pbougie/mac-dev-env/source/sqlite.html.md

 ### Verify the Installation

-To verify that you have correctly installed SQLite, execute the following command.
+To verify that you have correctly installed SQLite.
 It should display the version number along with other information.

 	sqlite3 -version